Johnawee/Hospital-Database-Design-and-Implementation/README.md

 # Hospital Database Design and Implementation
 ## Project Overview
-This repository contains the **Database Design and Implementation** for **Rebecca Hospital**, complete by **John Ikediashi** in Spetember 2024.
+This repository contains the **Database Design and Implementation** for **Rebecca Hospital**, complete by **John Ikediashi** in September 2024.
 The system is designed to efficiently manage hospital data, including patient information, doctor details, medical records, appointments and department data.

 ---